MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 > [!CAUTION]
 > Before you allow custom script on sites in your organization, make sure you understand the [security implications](security-considerations-of-allowing-custom-script.md).

-To allow custom script on a particular site collection immediately, use the following Microsoft PowerShell command (learn more about the [Introduction to the SharePoint Online Management Shell](https://support.office.com/article/c16941c3-19b4-4710-8056-34c034493429)):
+To allow custom script on a particular site collection immediately, use the following Microsoft PowerShell command (learn more about the [Introduction to the SharePoint Online Management Shell](https://go.microsoft.com/fwlink/?linkid=869066)):

  `Set-SPOsite <SiteURL> -DenyAddAndCustomizePages 0`

-If you change this setting for a user's OneDrive or a user-created site, it will be overriden by the Custom Script setting in the admin center within 24 hours.
+If you change this setting for a user's OneDrive or a user-created site, it will be overridden by the Custom Script setting in the admin center within 24 hours.

 ## Features affected when custom script is blocked
 <a name="__top"> </a>